clubdeck/clubdeck.github.io/index.md

 If you are experiencing crashes on an M1 Mac, some specific system libraries may not be entirely up to date - the solution is to enable "Open with Rosetta" for Clubdeck as described [on this page](https://support.apple.com/HT211861)

 # Release notes

+## Version 1.5.6

+* Added highlights: short video clips of your room to share on twitter! (macOS only)

 ## Version 1.5.5